- College of Science

 - Cutting-edge Research Labs: Open concept laboratories will house multiple student and faculty teams working on priority research.
 One of these labs will be dedicated to the new flagship Green Biome Institute, dedicated to the study and conservation of California’s endangered plants.
 Another lab will be dedicated to biotechnology in general, with students in those labs receiving an excellent education in molecular biology and bioinformatics.

 - Technology Collaboration: A student-faculty research space will support interdisciplinary research into the applications of new technologies in multiple areas of study.

 - Innovation Center: This signature space will encourage students to explore the application of new technologies to significant and real issues confronting the region and world.
-Project-based and outward facing programs will use the center, alongside students who are working on capstone projects in engineering, physics, and other disciplines.
+Project-based and outward-facing programs will use the centre, alongside students who are working on capstone projects in engineering, physics, and other disciplines.